grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Down, we have to get deeper," Percy whispered to herself in the control room.
 She reached past Bastian, and turned the dive planes to the stop so they had maximum angle.
 The boat dropped from under them.

-Where a moment before Owen was fearing some unknown depth at which the _Prospect_ would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between an explosive torpedo that could end the _Prospect_ and the crushing pressure of water that could end them.
+Where a moment before Owen was fearing some unknown depth at which the _Prospect_ would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between a torpedo that could end the _Prospect_ and the crushing pressure of water that could end them.

 Percy looked up.
 They were passing 200 meters.